 A central model has been created on the assumption that long-term memory storage is promoted by interaction between the hippocampal and neocortical networks.
 Several studies have shown that, once subjects have been trained to learn a declarative memory task, there was a significantly higher density of human sleep spindles when compared to the non-learning control task.
-This occurs due to unconscious wave oscillations that make up the intracellular recordings from cortical and thalamic neurons.Better Sleep from an Ancient Herb?
+This occurs due to unconscious wave oscillations that make up the intracellular recordings from cortical and thalamic neurons.

-There’s always a sharp rebound of slow-wave sleep after sleep deprivation, meaning that the next bout of sleep will not only include more slow-wave sleep than normal, but deeper slow-wave sleep.
+There is always a sharp rebound of slow-wave sleep after sleep deprivation, meaning that the next bout of sleep will not only include more slow-wave sleep than normal, but deeper slow-wave sleep.
 The previous duration of this stage, in addition to the duration of prior wakefulness, will determine the duration of slow-wave sleep.
 When determining the amount of slow-wave sleep in any given sleep period, the major factor to note is the duration of preceding wakefulness, which is typically related to the build-up of sleep-inducing substances in the brain.

-Studies have shown that slow-wave sleep is facilitated when brain temperature exceeds a certain threshold, and it’s believed that circadian and homeostatic processes regulate this threshold.
-An unusually low carbohydrate diet consumed over the short term in healthy sleepers promotes an increase in the percentage of slow-wave sleep, including a production in the percentage of dreaming sleep (REM sleep), when compared to the control with a mixed diet.
-It’s believed that these sleep changes could well be linked to the metabolism of the fat content of the low carbohydrate diet.
-In addition, the ingestion of antidepressants and certain SSRI’s can increase the duration of slow-wave sleep periods; however, the effects of THC on slow-wave sleep remains controversial.
-Total sleep time in these instances is often unaffected due to a person’s alarm clock, circadian rhythms, or early morning obligations
+Studies have shown that slow-wave sleep is facilitated when brain temperature exceeds a certain threshold.
+It’s believed that circadian rhythm and homeostatic processes regulate this threshold.
+An unusually low, short-term carbohydrate diet in healthy sleepers promotes an increase in the percentage of slow-wave sleep.
+This includes a production in the percentage of dreaming sleep (REM sleep), when compared to the control with a mixed diet.
+It’s believed that these sleep changes could very well be linked to the metabolism of the fat content of the low carbohydrate diet.
+In addition, the ingestion of antidepressants and certain SSRI’s can increase the duration of slow-wave sleep periods; however, the effects of THC on slow-wave sleep remain controversial.
+Total sleep time in these instances is often unaffected due to a person’s alarm clock, circadian rhythms, or early morning obligations.